When schools, universities will go back to normal after Hurricane Dorian

 Seminole County

+Seminole County Public Schools will reopen Thursday.
+Makeup days for Tuesday and Wednesday will be held Oct.
+17-18.

-All SCPS athletic activities are canceled through Sunday.
-Practices may resume as soon as schools are open for student attendance.
+All SCPS athletic activities, however, are canceled through Sunday.
+Practices can resume when schools are open for student attendance.

 Polk County